 Interested students should review the above mentioned materials in detail and make an appointment with their Academic Advisor to discuss their eligibility, the application process, and the required course plan.

-CSCI and CECS-Computing Systems students are automatically eligible to apply for the progressive degree program in computer science.
-CSBA and CSGM students must complete CSCI 356 and CSCI 350 as technical electives in order to become eligible.
-CECS-Embedded Systems students must complete CSCI 201, EE 354, and CSCI 350 to become eligible.
+CSCI, CSBA, CSGA, PHCS, and CECS-Computing Systems students are automatically eligible to apply for the progressive degree program in computer science.
+CECS-Embedded Systems students must complete CSCI 201 to become eligible.
 Non-majors interested in a progressive master's in CS must complete the CS minor with specific modifications.
 Refer to the FAQ below.